gsoft-inc/sg-orbit/packages/semantic-ui-theme/README.md

 ### Bundle

-When a new Semantic UI module is supported, dont forget to add it to the [bundle styles](../bundles/react/src/core.css).
+When a new Semantic UI module is supported, don't forget to add it to the [bundle styles](../bundles/react/src/core.css).

 ## License